ngBucharest/intro-angular2-workshop/README.md

 # Intro to Angular 2 workshop

+This is an implementation of the Angular 1 tutorial, Phonecat, in Angular 2.
+It was used for a workshop by AngularJS Bucharest team.

 ## Requirements
 * NodeJS - [https://nodejs.org/](https://nodejs.org/)
 * Typings - `sudo npm install -g typings`